oVirt/ovirt-site/source/release/4.2.1/index.html.md

 #### oVirt Host Dependencies

  - [BZ 1425032](https://bugzilla.redhat.com/1425032) <b>[RFE] Include katello agent in RHV-H NG</b><br>Feature: Katello Agent is now installed on RHV hosts during deployment and is included in RHV-H image<br><br>Reason: to better integrate with Satellite.
 Katello Agent provides the list of the installed rpms.<br><br>Result: katello-agent is installed and working on RHV / RHV-H Hosts

+#### oVirt Hosted Engine Setup

+ - [BZ 1353713](https://bugzilla.redhat.com/1353713) <b>[RFE] - Hosted Engine: iSCSI Setup Should use different User/Password For Discovery and Portal</b><br>hosted-engine-setup was assuming that the user set the same CHAP username and password for iSCSI discovery and iSCSI login.<br>Let the user pass different username and password couples for iSCSI discover and iSCSI login at setup time.

 #### OTOPI